merenlab/anvio/anvio/docs/programs/anvi-setup-user-modules.md

         |- U00003
         |- U00004
 ```
 The `U0000x` files in the schematic above each contains a definition for one module.
-Running `anvi-setup-user-modules --input-dir MY_METABOLISM_DATA_DIR` will produce a `USER_MODULES.db` file in the `MY_METABOLISM_DATA_DIR` folder which contains 4 modules named U00001, U00002, U00003, and U00004 (assuming those files are formatted correctly).
+Running `anvi-setup-user-modules --user-modules MY_METABOLISM_DATA_DIR` will produce a `USER_MODULES.db` file in the `MY_METABOLISM_DATA_DIR` folder which contains 4 modules named U00001, U00002, U00003, and U00004 (assuming those files are formatted correctly).

 ### How do I format the module files?